Ryamundo/Stories/README.md

 # Stories

-Just a spot for random Twine stories.
+Just a spot for my random Twine stories.